-Many people find that they do not have the time to get to the gym, yet they still want to do an at-home workout.
+Many people find that they do not have the time to go to the gym, yet they still want to work out, build muscle, and see strength and fitness gains.

-The good news is that even if you do not have resistance bands or adjustable dumbbells, you can still perform bodyweight exercises for a total-body no equipment workout.
+The good news is that even if you do not have resistance bands or adjustable dumbbells, you can still perform exercises using your own bodyweight and complete a full-body workout without equipment.

-In this article, we will provide step-by-step instructions for some of the best bodyweight exercises so that you can put together the best bodyweight workouts based on your fitness level and primary training goals:
+In this guide, we will provide step-by-step instructions for the best bodyweight exercises so that you can put together the best bodyweight workouts based on your fitness level and primary training goals:

-Your own fitness level and training goals will dictate the selection of bodyweight exercises you should include in your no-equipment at-home workouts.
+Your fitness level and training goals will dictate the bodyweight exercises you should include in your no-equipment at-home workouts.

 For example, you might be interested in doing a total-body workout without equipment.

-This type of bodyweight workout routine should involve at least one or two strength training exercises for each of the major muscles of the body.
+This type of bodyweight workout routine should involve at least one or two strength training exercises for each of the major muscle groups of the body.
+You can perform 2-4 sessions per week, depending on your fitness goals.

-On the other hand, if you prefer to program your strength training workout with a body part split approach, you might focus your bodyweight workouts on specific regions of the body, such as a lower body bodyweight workout or an upper body bodyweight workout.
+On the other hand, if you prefer to program your strength training workout with a body part split approach,1Iversen, V. M., Norum, M., Schoenfeld, B. J., & Fimland, M. S. (2021).
+No Time to Lift?
+Designing Time-Efficient Training Programs for Strength and Hypertrophy: A Narrative Review.
+Sports Medicine, 51(10), 2079–2095. you might focus your bodyweight workouts on specific body regions, such as the lower body one to two days and the upper body on alternating days.

 There are also plenty of bodyweight core exercises that you can include in either a full body bodyweight workout or a standalone bodyweight ab workout or core workout.